Supermicro reveals latest data centre and cloud solutions

 "Supermicro now enables further savings by extending the life of server subsystems including the chassis enclosure, cables, networking, storage, fans and power supplies.

-“The result is up to 60% hardware acquisition cost savings, less power consumption and less e-waste during technology refresh cycles, which saves data centres millions in energy costs and helps preserve the environment for future generations."
+“The result is up to 60% hardware acquisition cost savings, less power consumption and less e-waste during technology refresh cycles, which saves data centers millions in energy costs and helps preserve the environment for future generations."

 The new Supermicro disaggregated 6U SuperBlade unlocks the interdependence between the major server subsystems enabling the independent upgrade of CPU + Memory, I/O, Enclosure, Storage and Power/Cooling.